MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/common-reasons-for-app-validation-failure.md

 Screenshots provide a visually compelling way to portray your app's purpose and capabilities to potential customers.
 Avoid the following mistakes in your app before you submit for review:

-* Contains fewer than three screenshots depicting the app's functionality in Teams.
+* Contains fewer than three screenshots depicting the app's functionalities.

 * No screenshots of the app's functionality in the Teams web, desktop, and mobile clients, if supported.